- Our Firm

 Hancock Askew & Co., LLP will not provide advisory or management systems consulting services to assist in the design, selection, or implementation of controls or internal audit services used to meet the ISO/IEC 27001 requirements.
 This requirement does not prevent Hancock Askew & Co., LLP from performing ISO/IEC 27001 pre-audit assessment services.

 Hancock Askew & Co., LLP maintains a Client Directory containing the current status of all client certifications.
+To inquire about a certification, contact us here.

 Clients can appeal an application, certification, or other decisions taken by Hancock Askew & Co., LLP.
 The appeal must be submitted by requesting and completing an appeals document which will be provided by Hancock Askew & Co., LLP via email.
 Acknowledgment of receipt of the appeal will be conveyed by Hancock Askew & Co., LLP and the client will be notified of the status of the appeal.
 Hancock Askew & Co., LLP personnel involved in the certification activity will not be involved in the matter of the appeal.
 Hancock Askew & Co., LLP will ensure the investigation, and decision on an appeal submitted does not result in any discriminatory action taken against the client and will give formal notice to the appellant at the end of the process.